CourseWorks (Canvas) Faculty Guide

 Video & Recording Integrations

-Panopto is where you'll find your Zoom course recordings, and can also be used for hosting other instructional videos.
+The Class Video Recordings (Panopto) tab is where you'll find your Zoom course recordings.
+Panopto can also be used for hosting additional instructional videos.
 Panopto has unlimited video storage, along with tools for editing and captioning your videos.
 For more information, see Columbia's Teaching with Panopto guide.

 There are also a few LTIs that have been approved for use by CUIT, but are not installed on our account.
 You are welcome to install these LTIs for your own course: Codio, Wikipedia, Redirect Tool, Vimeo, YouTube